EngineeringLast Updated Jan 21, 202610 min read

 Why are SAST and DAST important?

-Cybercriminals are constantly looking for ways to exploit software vulnerabilities to target organizational networks.
+Cybercriminals are constantly looking for ways to exploit software vulnerabilities.
 The impact of a security breach can be devastating to businesses, leading to significant financial losses, reputational damage, and legal consequences.
+The threat landscape continues to accelerate, with over 23,000 new CVEs disclosed in the first half of 2025 alone — a 16% increase over the same period in the previous year.

 Many software teams use testing methods like unit and integration tests along with end-to-end (E2E) tests to ensure their applications perform as expected under a variety of conditions.
-These types of tests are helpful, but they only assess the software for expected outcomes and correct functionality.
-They typically cannot detect security vulnerabilities or unexpected behaviors under malicious conditions.
+These types of tests are helpful, but they primarily assess the application by testing normal user conditions to ensure proper functionality.
+Only tests specifically written to detect security vulnerabilities or unexpected behaviors will reveal potential flaws.

 This is where SAST and DAST come into play.
 These testing methods play a critical role in identifying and mitigating potential security vulnerabilities before they can be exploited.